jmpa-io/homelab/README.md

 !
 Please note:
 !
 This repository is a work-in-progress.
 Use at your own risk!
-!
-This is my first project using Ansible.
 ```

 <a href="LICENSE" target="_blank"><img src="https://img.shields.io/github/license/jmpa-io/homelab.svg" alt="GitHub License"></a>